Mothballing plant and equipment

 Restarting the equipment

 Not only do lay-up procedures need to be effective, they also need to be practical and convenient to implement.
-Complicated lay-up procedures are often ignored by plant personnel because they are too difficult to carry out.
 When executing an extended plant lay-up, a detailed plan should be prepared for each major piece of equipment or system.
-This plan might include: inspection, cleaning, isolation, occasional operation of components, required repairs or maintenance, corrosion protection and ongoing long-term storage requirements.
+This plan may include:

-Whenever any equipment is removed from service for lay-up, it is recommended that the owner consult the original equipment manufacturer (OEM) for their unit’s specific lay-up requirements.
+Whenever any equipment is removed from service for lay-up, it is recommended that the owner consults the original equipment manufacturer (OEM) for their unit’s specific lay-up requirements.

 A major manufacturer ordered a 5,000kW electric motor as part of a plant expansion.
 However, with a downturn in the economy and cut backs in production the plant expansion was put on hold.
 Consequently, the motor was put into short-term storage which was then extended to long-term storage with the confidence of knowing the motor would be available when needed.
 But would it be?

-HSB Machinery and Technology Insurance provides an equipment breakdown, deterioration of stock, and business interruption policy all in one; with the option to include engineering inspection services.
+HSB Machinery and Technology Combined provides an equipment breakdown, deterioration of stock, and business interruption policy all in one; with the option to include engineering inspection services.

-HSB Inspection Services helps customers to maintain workplace equipment safety, optimise the efficiency of plant and equipment, and comply with applicable health and safety legislation; covering fixed electrical wiring, boiler/pressure, lifting, electrical/mechanical, dust and fume extraction, and power press equipment.
+HSB Inspection Services helps customers to maintain workplace equipment safety, optimise the efficiency of plant and equipment, and comply with applicable health and safety legislation; covering boiler/pressure, lifting, electrical/mechanical, dust and fume extraction, power press equipment and fixed electrical wiring.